srisais/CSC110-Course-Project/README.md

 Be sure you read the `requirements.txt` file (or let your IDE do the work) to ensure that all the required modules are installed.

 (This folder also includes a copy of a selection from the database files, in the folder called `database_files` - if you would like you choose different database files to analyze, you can replase the files within `database_files` to analyze those newer files.
-Please ensure that you put `.txt.` files, as the program is not equipped to handle analyzing `.xlsx` files -- the program will not read files that are not `.txt` files.)
+Please ensure that you put `.txt` files, as the program is not equipped to handle analyzing `.xlsx` files -- the program will not read files that are not `.txt` files.)

 ### `command_line_interface.py`
 This file includes all of the functions necessary to run the command line interface of the program.
 If run directly, this will use `PythonTA` and run the tests, as specified in the project instructions.